Køge: Roads

 The partial Y interchange, where the Danish part of the motorway E20 meet the Danish part of the motorway E47 and E55, is located only few kilometers northwest of Køge.

 Railway stations

-Køge station is the principal railway station of the town.
-Copenhagen S-train has a line which begins here.
-Regional trains to Roskilde and Næstved and local trains to Stevns.
+Køge railway station is the principal railway station of the town.
+The Copenhagen S-train network has a line which begins at the station, which also offers regional trains to Roskilde and Næstved and local trains to the Stevns Peninsula.
 There are also an S-train station in the northern part of Ølby Lyng and a local train station in the southern suburb of Herfølge.

-The Køge Nord Station opened on 1 June 2019 and serves as an Intercity, regional and S-train station.
+The Køge North railway station opened on 1 June 2019 and serves as an Intercity, regional and S-train station.